 How do pensions work for self-employed people?

 Entrepreneurs don’t always launch their business as a company from day one.
 Lots of people start out as a sole trader, and then grow to a point where it’s more tax efficient to operate as a company.
-So, in interests in covering all bases, we’ll include some info about self-employed pensions too.

-Anyone who is self-employed can set up a personal pension that allows them to save for their retirement.
+That said, anyone who is self-employed can set up a personal pension that allows them to save for their retirement.
 You can add regular contributions, as well as any ad hoc payments along the way too.
 The pension provider will then claim tax relief, and put it into your pension pot for you.

 Whilst employees tend to automatically enrol in a pension scheme, it’s up to self-employed individuals to sort out a pension for themselves.
 Apart from the effort that might involve, there are plenty of benefits in doing so, including: